The best hotels in Warsaw

 The town has good regional cuisine.
 Dziurawiec Restaurant on Senatorska Street serves traditional Jewish-Polish fusion that Kazimierz was historically known for.
 Day trip comfortably, but there are a handful of small guesthouses if you prefer to stay.
 The weekend markets have locally produced pottery and oils.

-Warsaw's best neighborhoods
+Warsaw's best hotel regions

 Warsaw sprawls across both banks of the Vistula.
 The Old Town (Stare Miasto) and city center (Srodmiescie) are on the western bank.
 Praga, increasingly popular with creatives and travelers, sits on the eastern bank.
 Mokotow is the upscale residential south.